lvlivingston/Apres-TreeSki/readme.md

 ### **An elevator pitch of your game idea**

 Do you remember Chris Pirih's classic 1991 computer game ["SkiFree"](https://classicreload.com/win3x-skifree.html#)?
-If you enjoyed running from the abominal snowman back then, you'll love this version set in the Austrian Alps.
+If you enjoyed running from the abominal snowman back then, you'll love this version set in the Austrian Alps!

-Click the "Auf geht's!" button when you're ready to ski.
+Click the []"Auf geht's!"](https://www.gymglish.com/en/wunderbla/german-vocabulary/auf-gehts) button when you're ready to ski.
 You've won when your skier makes it to the bottom of the ski slope just in time to make the train home!

 ###### Setting the scene